tavik000/MazeGameAI/README.md

 For using model, you should to use the `internal` brain type.

 **Important Notice**: When you want to use different model.
 You have to change the brain type to `external` first, then change back to `internal`.
-Otherwise, it will stil load the previous model
+Otherwise, it will still load the previous model

 ![image](./ScreenShot/04.png) <br>